spglib/spglib/doc/definition.rst

 \mathbf{a}_\mathrm{s} \; \mathbf{b}_\mathrm{s} \;
 \mathbf{c}_\mathrm{s} )` are the basis vectors of an arbitrary system and for a starndardized system, respectively.
-Transformation matrix **doesn't** rotate a crystal in Cartesian coordinates, but leaves the crystal fixed and just changes the choices of basis vectors.
+Transformation matrix **doesn't** rotate a crystal in Cartesian coordinates, but just changes the choices of basis vectors.

 The origin shift :math:`\boldsymbol{p}` gives the vector from the origin of the standardized system :math:`\boldsymbol{O}_\mathrm{s}` to